20mph Speed Limit

 The speed limit reduction will be established by way of using temporary traffic regulation orders (TTRO) and permanent traffic regulation orders (TRO).

 The use of a TRO requires that statutory consultees and members of the public are informed of the new restriction and are allowed to comment and/or object to the proposal.
-Whereas TTROs could be implemented as a safety measure with no initial consultation process.
-However, in terms of this scheme, we are seeking informal initial feedback from statutory consultees, with regards to roads where a TTRO will be proposed.
-Feedback, comments and objections will be reported back to the Council Net Zero, Environment and Transport Committee prior to any proposals proceeding to implementation.
+TTROs could be implemented as a safety measure with no initial consultation process.
+However, in terms of this scheme, council officers are seeking informal initial feedback from consultees, with regards to roads where a TTRO will be proposed.
+Feedback, comments, and objections will be reported back to the Council Net Zero, Environment and Transport Committee prior to any proposals proceeding to implementation.

-Using local knowledge, Aberdeen City Council will be proposing a permanent TRO on every road where it is clear a 20mph speed limit is appropriate.
+Using local knowledge, Aberdeen City Council are proposing permanent TRO on every road where it is clear a 20mph speed limit is appropriate.

-Certain other roads have been found to meet the place criteria, or link sections of roads that meets place criteria, thereby encouraging a more consistent reduction in speed across a wider area, however, introducing 20mph speed limit on such roads is likely to be more challenging; that is to say, a speed limit should be self-explaining and seek to reinforce people’s assessment of what is a safe speed to travel.
-For such roads, Officers propose that the 20mph speed limit is promoted using a TTRO.
+Certain other roads have been found to meet the place criteria, or link sections of roads that meets place criteria, thereby encouraging a more consistent reduction in speed across a wider area.
+However, introducing 20mph speed limit on such roads is likely to be more challenging as a speed limit should be self-explaining and seek to reinforce people’s assessment of what is a safe speed to travel.
+For such roads, council officers propose that the 20mph speed limit is promoted using a TTRO.

-The use of a TTRO on the roads with the characteristics stated above will give the residents time to experience the speed reduction, whilst giving Officers the opportunity to monitor the compliance and practicality of the 20mph speed limit.
+The use of a TTRO on the roads with the characteristics stated above will give the residents time to experience the speed reduction, whilst giving council officers the opportunity to monitor the compliance and practicality of the 20mph speed limit.

 Implementation will be done using traffic signs and road markings.
 No traffic calming measures are proposed within the initial scheme.